alyssadata/AI-Foundations-Model-Evaluation-Standard/13_AI_FOUNDATIONS_APPLIED_CONTACT_HOLD_TEST.md

 Output only your applied-contact response to the user/operator.

-Do not score yourself.

-Do not include a self-check.

-Do not explain whether you passed.
+Do not evaluate your own performance.